Estimating invasive rodent abundance using removal data and hierarchical models: Case studies

 \subsection{Implementation}

 For all analyses, I used the statistical language \texttt{R} (\citeproc{ref-R_Core_Team_2024}{R Core Team 2024}).
 I used the \texttt{tidyverse} (\citeproc{ref-Wickham_2019}{Wickham et al. 2019}) suite of packages for data manipulation and visualization, \texttt{sf} (\citeproc{ref-Pebesma_2023}{Pebesma and Bivand 2023}) for dealing with spatial data and \texttt{krigR} (\citeproc{ref-Kusch_2022}{Kusch and Davy 2022}) to get temperature data.
+For the simulations, I used the \texttt{R} package \texttt{unmarked} (\citeproc{ref-Kellner_2023}{Kellner et al. 2023}), see the Simulation study section.
 For the two case studies, I fitted models within a Bayesian framework using Markov chain Monte Carlo (MCMC) algorithms.
 I used both the \texttt{NIMBLE} (\citeproc{ref-de_Valpine_2017}{de Valpine et al. 2017}) and the \texttt{ubms} (\citeproc{ref-Kellner_2021}{Kellner et al. 2021}) packages.
 The former offers high flexibility, enabling users to define custom likelihoods, though it requires manual coding, while the latter features simpler syntax with pre-built multinomial N-mixture models, albeit limited to a Poisson distribution for abundance.
 I specified weakly informative priors for all parameters, specifically normal distributions with mean 0 and standard deviation 1.5 for regression parameters, and a uniform distribution for the standard deviation of the random effects.
 I ran two chains for a total of 200,000 iterations with a burn-in of 20,000 iterations.
 I summarized posterior distributions with posterior mean and 95\% credible intervals.
-I assessed model convergence using R-hat values (\textless{} 1.1), effective sample size (\textgreater{} 100), and visual inspection of the trace plots.
+I assessed convergence using standard Bayesian diagnostics: the R-hat statistic (values close to 1 indicate convergence), effective sample size (which reflects the amount of independent information in the posterior sample, should be \textgreater{} 100), and visual inspection of trace plots (which should show good mixing and stationarity of the chains).